History of rail transport: Germany

-The takeoff stage of economic development came with the railroad revolution in the 1840s, which opened up new markets for local products, created a pool of middle managers, increased the demand for engineers, architects and skilled machinists and stimulated investments in coal and iron.
-Political disunity of three dozen states and a pervasive conservatism made it difficult to build railways in the 1830s.
-However, by the 1840s, trunk lines did link the major cities; each German state was responsible for the lines within its own borders.
-Economist Friedrich List summed up the advantages to be derived from the development of the railway system in 1841:
+Economic development came with the railroad revolution in the 1840s, which opened up new markets for local products, created a pool of middle managers, increased the demand for engineers, architects and skilled machinists, and stimulated investments in coal and iron.
+Political disunity of three dozen states and pervasive conservatism had made it difficult to build railways in the 1830s.
+However, by the 1840s, trunk lines linked major cities.
+Each German state was responsible for the lines within its own borders.
+Economist Friedrich List summed up the advantages of the railway system in 1841: